Beer ice cream is a thing. And you need to make it!

 When done in the ice cream maker, scrape the beer ice cream into a freezer container and freeze for several hours to firm.

 It was a fun little project to make a unique ice cream with beer in it.
-I think this would be an amazing recipe to serve at any party for an adult.
+I think this would be an amazing chile dessert to serve at any party for an adult.
 It would pair well with a boozy cupcake.

 More ice cream ideas